iburzynski/jambhala/cardano-cli/tutorial/02-build-raw.md

 We'll also be reusing the addresses and key pairs created during the previous exercise, so you'll need to have completed at least **Steps 1 & 2** of **[Exercise 1](./01-simple-transfer.md)** before proceeding further.

 ***
 In this exercise we'll take a deeper look at how Cardano transactions are constructed and practice using `cardano-cli`'s lower-level `transaction build-raw` command.
+We'll also create a more complex transaction by specifying a **validity interval** inside of which it must be submitted.

 Unlike the `transaction build` command, transactions constructed with `build-raw` aren't automatically balanced, so we'll need to calculate the fee and deduct it from the transaction's outputs manually.
 Raw-built transactions also require providing a **validity interval**, which specifies a window of time (measured in slots) during which the transaction can be processed.